Neighbourhoods of Toronto: Finding your way in Canada’s first city

 Whether you’re looking for a cool place to live, or just an interesting place to get out and people watch, the following list includes some of the most distinctive locales in the city.

-- Queen West: A narrow stretch of Toronto that runs from Downtown eastward all the way to Yonge Street, Queen West is both the name of the street and the name of the neighborhood (technically a Business Improvement Area.)
+A narrow stretch of Toronto that runs from Downtown eastward all the way to Yonge Street, Queen West is both the name of the street and the name of the neighborhood (technically a Business Improvement Area.)
 At one time a community of Jewish refugees, then Polish immigrants, then Portuguese, recent gentrification has transformed Queen Street West into a buzzing hive of avant-garde galleries, trendy eateries, and funky shopping.
 Some of the city’s coolest art and music venues are here, too, like the Gladstone Hotel.
 And you’ll want to keep an eye out for Graffiti Alley.
 As for housing, it’s definitely one of the pricier parts of town, and almost exclusively condos and apartments.

-- The Distillery District: A small area just east of Downtown, this district has been designated as a National Historic Site in Canada.
+A small area just east of Downtown, this district has been designated as a National Historic Site in Canada.
 Come for the exquisite architecture, stay for the delicious eateries.
 It is teeming with a mix of modern glitz, Victorian-era buildings and a fabulous selection of shops, bars and restaurants.
 Still a very white neighbourhood (in terms of ethnicity), the hip and trendy Distillery District is most popular for young people, but not an ideal place for families with young kids.

-- Liberty Village: A haven of yuppies and high-tech upstarts, this centrally located neighbourhood on the West End is walking distance from the lakeshore and has quick streetcar access to the entertainment district and the financial core.
+A haven of yuppies and high-tech upstarts, this centrally located neighbourhood on the West End is walking distance from the lakeshore and has quick streetcar access to the entertainment district and the financial core.
 In recent years it’s become a very popular place both to live and to go out for a bite or a drink.
 Old brick factories and warehouses have been converted into cafes, art galleries, yoga studios and live work spaces.
 Expect to pay about $2000/month for a two-bedroom apartment, somewhat pricey, but still a bargain compared to living in the downtown core.

-- Parkdale: In a city of unsurpassed diversity, this colourful neighbourhood, also on the West End, wears the crown.
+In a city of unsurpassed diversity, this colourful neighbourhood, also on the West End, wears the crown.
 A large supply of residential rental property has made the area popular for new immigrants, and the selection of restaurants will attest to that: Tibetan, North African, West Indian, just to name a few.
 A vivid mix of treelined streets with old Victorians, quirky commercial districts, and semi-modern apartment buildings give Parkdale an authentic sense of community.

 We hope this overview of Toronto has helped you get a glimpse of Canada’s most populous metropolis.
 If you should need more help finding your way around in your new city, remember that ARIANNE Relocation Specialists are never more than just a click away!